Navigating the High Museum of Art

 The Problem

 There is a big difference between the visitors' spatial perception of the museum compared to that of the High personnel.
 Because of this misalignment, giving and receiving directions is difficult and leads to unsuccessful wayfinding.
 The structure of the High is the main proponent for this confusion.
-With 3 buildings each with their own number of floors, and two connecting bridges, it can hard to fully understand how to traverse the space.
+With 3 buildings each with their own number of floors, and two connecting bridges, it can be hard to fully understand how to traverse the space.

 Problem Statement